The Mask (Lem short story)

 The Mask (Maska) is a science fiction techno horror short story by Polish writer Stanisław Lem written in 1974 and first published in literary magazine Kultura that year.
 It was the title story in a short story collection published in 1976 by Wydawnictwo Literackie.
 It is a story of an assassin android she-robot programmed both to love and to kill its human target and who gradually becomes aware of herself and her programming.

-The story is set in a quasi-feudal world which is unusually technologically advanced, reminiscent of that of the Fables for Robots and The Cyberiad and is written in an archaized language.
+The story is set in a quasi-feudal world which is not depicted to be technologically advanced.
+Yet, it is reminiscent of that of the Fables for Robots and The Cyberiad and is written in an archaized language.

 The English translation may be found in the collection Mortal Engines.

 Initially Lem planned it as a story within a story, in the story Edukacja Cyfrania from the Polish edition of the collection The Cyberiad.

 Plot

 The protagonist and narrator is a complicated "hound machine", an insectoid robot disguised as a beautiful girl.
 Her target is high-ranked dissident wise man Arrhodes.
 She is programmed both to love and to kill Arrhodes.
 When they see each other at a ball, they both immediately fall in love.
 When Arrhodes decides to visit her, she transforms from a girl into a mantis-like steel monster.
 Arrhodes recognizes the "hound machine" and flees, and the pursuit begins.